hupili/engg4030/src/t2-hadoop/index.md

 ## Outcome

-   * Have a rough idea of Hadoop package.
+   * Have a basic idea of Hadoop package.
-   * Have a rough idea of the workflow of running a Hadoop MapReduce job.
+   * Have a basic idea of the workflow of running a Hadoop MapReduce job.